Deputy Speaker of the House of Representatives of the Philippines: Deputy speakerships

-The 1987 Constitution restored the bicameral Congress, with the House of Representatives as its lower chamber.
-Antonio Cuenco and Raul Daza served as speakers pro tempore of the House during the 8th and 9th Congresses, respectively.
 In 1995, the position of speaker pro tempore was replaced by deputy speakerships, wherein three representatives, one from the island groups of Luzon, Visayas, and Mindanao, would serve concurrently and in rotation to preside over the chamber during the speaker's absence.
 Hernando Perez, Raul Daza, and Simeon Datumanong were elected in the 10th Congress as the first deputy speakers for Luzon, Visayas, and Mindanao, respectively.
 The House then elected six deputy speakers, now representing the chamber at-large, from 2010 to 2016.

 In the 17th Congress, the number of deputy speakers was increased to 12 in anticipation of a shift to federalism, with each deputy speaker supposed to represent a potential federal state.
 Several additional deputy speakers were eventually elected, and following the election of Lord Allan Velasco as speaker in 2020, 12 more were added, bringing the total to 32, the highest in the House's history.
 A senior deputy speaker was also designated from among the deputy speakers.
 The number was reduced in the 19th Congress, with the election of only 9 deputy speakers.